pleaobraga/ui-exercise/README.md

 - **SOLID Principles**: Components are designed following SOLID principles to ensure they are single-responsibility and easy to extend or modify.
 - **Feature Design**: Common components that are used across multiple features are kept in the main components folder to ensure reusability and maintainability.
 Components that are specific to a particular feature are placed in subfolders within the main components folder or close to the feature they are associated with.
 If a component is not intended for reuse, it is stored near where it is used to maintain a clear and organized structure, making the codebase easier to navigate and understand.

+## Code Quality with Husky

+Husky has been implemented in this project to ensure code quality and maintain best practices.
+It enforces a commit linter, automatically checks and fixes code formatting using Prettier, and runs ESLint to catch potential issues.
+Additionally, all tests are run before each commit to ensure that no changes break the main codebase.
+This setup helps maintain a clean and stable codebase, preventing errors from reaching production.

 ## Component Development

+Everything was created with minimal third-party libraries to demonstrate a deep understanding of React, HTML, and CSS/SASS.
+All styles were developed from scratch, avoiding any CSS frameworks like Bootstrap or Tailwind, and component libraries like Chakra UI.
+This approach was chosen to showcase proficiency in building custom solutions using React.

 Each component is designed with the following file structure to ensure consistency and ease of use: